ryu1kn/vscode-annotator/README.md

 ## Configurations

 * `annotator.annotationColumnWidth`: Width of the annotation column
-* `annotator.annotationCommitColorRange`: Range of colors to be used for coloring each commit.
-Specify intermediate colours by giving more than 2 colors
+* `annotator.annotationCommitColorRange`: Range of colours to be used for colouring each commit.
+Specify intermediate colours by giving more than 2 colours
-* `annotator.annotationCommitColorBarWidth`: Width of the commit color bar
+* `annotator.annotationCommitColorBarWidth`: Width of the commit colour bar
-* `annotator.annotationFontColor`: Font color of the annotation text
+* `annotator.annotationFontColor`: Font colour of the annotation text
-* `annotator.annotationHighlightColor`: Highlight color when hovering over the annotation text
+* `annotator.annotationHighlightColor`: Highlight colour when hovering over the annotation text
 * `annotator.annotationTooltipWidth`: Width of the annotation tooltip
-* `annotator.annotationTooltipBackgroundColor`: Background color of the annotation tooltip
+* `annotator.annotationTooltipBackgroundColor`: Background colour of the annotation tooltip

 ## Prerequisite